pomponchik/sigmatch/README.md

 - '*' - corresponds to packing multiple positional arguments without default values (*args).
 - '**' - corresponds to packing several named arguments with default values (**kwargs).

-When you have prepared a `SignatureMatcher` object, you can "attach" it to function objects and get a response (`True`/`False`) whether their signatures match the expected ones.
+When you have prepared a `SignatureMatcher` object, you can apply it to function objects and get a response (`True`/`False`) whether their signatures match the expected ones.
 As an example, see what a function and a `SignatureMatcher` object for it mights look like:

 ```python
 from sigmatch import SignatureMatcher